 VMware’s Culture Is Built on EPIC2 Values

-Technology companies aggressively compete for talent, and tech campuses are known for amenities such as gourmet coffee, unlimited snacks, and fitness centers.
-Companies use strong compensation packages and perks to recruit top talent, but it takes more than incentives to build a strong corporate culture.
+Technology companies aggressively compete for talent, and tech campuses are known for amenities like gourmet coffee, unlimited snacks and fitness centers.
+Companies use strong compensation packages and perks to recruit top talent.
+But it takes more than incentives to build a strong corporate culture.

-Millennials, in particular, value a strong company culture.
+The younger generation of workers, in particular, value a strong company culture.
 And money isn’t their sole concern.
 Opportunities for learning and development are important, as is a balance between personal and professional life.
-Employers that prioritize and understand these preferences are able to attract top millennial talent.
+Employers that prioritize and understand these preferences are able to attract top talent.

 Mentors, Not Bosses

-Millennials are attracted to strong company cultures but are also known to respond differently to traditional authority.
+New generations of employees are attracted to strong company cultures.
+But they’re also known to respond differently to traditional authority.
 This can upset the status quo in companies with conventional reporting structures.

 Make It EPIC2

-The VMware culture—one that appeals not only to millennials but to top talent across the generations—is based on a set of shared values best expressed through the acronym EPIC2: execution, passion, integrity, customers, and community.
+VMware’s culture is based on a set of shared values expressed through the acronym EPIC2: execution, passion, integrity, customers and community.

 It’s not unusual for a company to develop a set of core values.
-Where VMware stands out—and a major reason the company’s strong corporate culture has been recognized—is that the company’s values are a living, dynamic part of the workplace—a major reason the company earns “top employer” recognitions every year.
+VMware stands out because its values are a living, dynamic part of the workplace—a major reason the company earns “top employer” recognitions every year.

 EPIC2 Achievement Awards

-Recipients of the award are chosen by VMware’s executive team, once a year, and celebrated at an all hands meeting.
+Once a year, recipients of the award are chosen by VMware’s executive team and celebrated at an all-hands meeting.
 This recognition and reinforcement brings the company’s values to life and makes them a living, tangible part of the community.